PriscilaIruela/ADW-OAC-HOLs/Lab1/README.md

 ![Autonomous Databases](/images/adb_banner2.png)

-This lab walks you through the steps to get started using the Oracle Autonomous Transaction Processing Database (ATP) on Oracle Cloud Infrastructure (OCI).
+This lab walks you through the steps to get started using the Oracle Autonomous Data Warehouse Database (ADW) and Oracle Analytics Cloud (OAC).
 You will provision a new database in just few minutes.

 **Self-driving**
 Automate database provisioning, tuning, and scaling.